 - Any personal property you have will get taken away from you and will be stored until you are released.

 - You will be allowed to use the telephone in order to talk to family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to keep wearing street clothes, if not you you will have to wear a jumpsuit.
+- If you are expected to be released shortly, you might be allowed to keep wearing street clothes, if not you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help other people make it through jail intake?